Gary LEWIS

 any dangerous heavy metals in the grains or tissues of

-emissions-treated plants, and, after one season of testing, found
+emissions-treated plants, and, after one season of testing,

-both fossil fuels and fertilizer.
+farmers' dependence on both fossil fuels and fertilizer.

 Canadian soil ecologist Jill Clapperton has spent the last five